 The fund statements are formatted to comply with the legal requirements of the Michigan Department of Education's "Accounting Manual."
 In the State of Michigan, the District's major instructional support activities are reported in the General Fund.
-Additional activities are reported in the School Food Service Fund.
+Additional activities are reported in their relevant funds including the School Service Fund.

-Major Funds: Under GASB Statement 34, the audit focus shifted from type of governmental fund to major funds.
+Major Funds: Under GASB Statement 34, the audit focus has shifted from type of governmental fund to major funds.
 Major funds are the largest funds in terms of assets, liabilities, revenues or expenses/expenditures.
 This allows the reader to see more detailed activity of the major funds.
 For the District, the General Fund meets this requirement.